-Because of normal part-to-part variation, the LMZ20502 may not switch into PFM mode at high input voltages.
-This may be seen with output voltages of about 1.2 V and below, at input voltages of about 4.2 V and above.
+Because of normal part-to-part variation, the LMZ20501 may not switch into PFM mode at high input voltages.
+This can be seen with output voltages of approximately 1.2 V and below, and at input voltages of approximately 4.2 V and above.